 - The payment was made after October 1, 2007

 - Made on time and in full (paid the full installment amount - not just what your bill says - within 15 days of the due date).
-See our full article on Pay Ahead Status and PSLF.
+As of August 2020, prepayments are allowed, but you can see our full article on Pay Ahead Status and PSLF and why we still caution against this.

 - Under a qualified repayment plan (One of the most important things to understand is the requirement of being under a qualified repayment plan.
-Qualified repayment plans include any income-driven repayment plans.
+Qualified repayment plans include any income-driven repayment plans - IBR, PAYE, REPAYE/SAVE, ICR.
 These include monthly payments of $0 that might accrue if you’re earning a wage below the poverty line.
 Payments made under the Standard Repayment Plan for Direct Consolidation Loans would qualify for PSLF purposes only if the maximum repayment period was set at 10 years.
 If you have Direct Consolidation Loans, be sure to combine the loan with an income-driven repayment plan.)

 The 120 payments don’t have to be consecutive.
 So if you take a few years off of public service work, you can come back in where you started.